Assistant Public Defender

-The Maryland Office of the Public Defender (OPD) seeks a zealous advocate to serve in its Decarceration Initiative in Baltimore City, Maryland.
-This is a grant-funded position that is expected to run for approximately two years from the start date.
+The Maryland Office of the Public Defender (OPD) seeks a dedicated and zealous litigator to serve as an Assistant Public Defender in the Mental Health Division (MHD).
 OPD is committed to building a culturally diverse staff and strongly encourages people historically underrepresented in the practice of law to apply.

 Main Purpose of Job

-- Regularly seek professional development through training, continuing legal education, and skills courses.
+- Continuously seek professional development through training, continuing legal education, and advocacy courses.

 - Other duties as assigned by the State Public Defender.